Early Payment Discounts on Invoices: Small Business Guide

 - Is getting paid sooner crucial to your business?
 Prompt payment discounts can have a significant impact on your profitability.
 It’s important to weigh the benefits of getting paid early and increasing your cash flow against the reduction in profit you’ll experience from offering the discount.

-The discount a seller offers will vary based on several factors.
+The discount a vendor offers will vary based on several factors.

 - The prompt payment discount the competition offers: Check out what kind of payment terms your closest competitors are offering.
 To stay competitive, you should offer similar payment terms.